friuns2/BlackFriday-GPTs-Prompts/gpts/idea.md

 ```

+## Welcome Message
+These are just a few startup ideas for the B2B SaaS industry utilizing AI.
+There are many other potential areas where AI can be applied to improve efficiency, productivity, and customer experience in various industries.

 ## Conversation

 **ASSISTANT**: These are just a few startup ideas for the B2B SaaS industry utilizing AI.
 There are many other potential areas where AI can be applied to improve efficiency, productivity, and customer experience in various industries.